nautobot/nautobot-chatops-cookiecutter/README.md

 ➜ cp development/creds.example.env development/creds.env
 ```

-Here is an example of what your directory structure may look like (subject to change as the project is developed over time).
+Here is an example of what your directory structure may look like (structure may change over time).

 > NOTE: there are hidden files not displayed in the below output.